-Email sender name is the single most influential factor in whether recipients will open your email.
+Email sender name is the one of the most influential factors in whether recipients will open your email.
 It’s your brand reputation, condensed into under 200 pixels.
-Yet email sender name best practices are often overlooked. 👀
+Yet email sender name best practices are often overlooked.

 This blog post helps you understand why, in email marketing, sender name matters.
 It lays out all current industry best practices.
 After reading it, you’ll have the information you need to decide which email sender name best practices fit your brand and why.

-Sender name (also: from name) is the name displayed in your contacts’ inboxes.
+An email sender name (also: from name) is the display name in your contacts’ inboxes.
 It’s different from the sender address (also: from address or from email), which includes an @ and a domain name.
 A from name displays 20-30 characters, depending on the email client, browser, and device.

-Here’s why: A survey of American consumers found that 42% of people look at the sender name first when deciding whether to open an email. 🤔
+Email sender names can have a huge impact on your marketing campaigns’ success.
+In fact, a survey of American consumers found that 42% of people look at the sender name first when deciding whether to open an email.

-Why is sender name so important?
-Because it tells your audience who you are.
-The four components that make up a successful from name are trustworthiness, brand recognition, consistency, and segmentation.
+The four components that make up a successful email sender name are trustworthiness, brand recognition, consistency, and segmentation.
 Let’s take a look at each in more detail.

 As they’re browsing their email inbox, your audience is subconsciously wondering “Which ones are legit?”